Written by Liam and Aoife!

 Aoife lay down on the floor and stared up at the ceiling.
 ‘A world where everything’s upside down?’

 Beep!
-Clearly this author spent most of his time messing around online instead of writing, because his reply had just arrived.
+Clearly this author spent most of his time messing around online instead of writing, because his reply had arrived almost immediately.
 Phew.

 I read outloud the Writing Advice from Pádraig Kenny, author of Tin.